david880110/Media-Behavior-Trends-Analytics/README.md

 ---

 #### Step 5: Data Transforming
-#### Decided to utilize "% of total" of each behavior category for prediction use in order to classify the generation group based on the sample size
+#### Decided to utilize "% of total" of each behavior category for prediction used to classify the generation group based on the sample size.

-Category “Totals” refers to the sample group of our project which is the total population of _**DVD movie purchasers**_  with given division (region), year, age and gender.
+Category “Totals” refers to the sample group of our project which is the total population of **DVD movie purchasers** with given division (region), year, age and gender.
 Population under all other categories refer to the “Cross Region” with our study group.
 For example:

 ![graph1](images/graph1.png)